iwasakims/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HdfsMultihoming.md

 In multihomed networks the cluster nodes are connected to more than one network interface.
 There could be multiple reasons for doing so.

 1.  **Security**: Security requirements may dictate that intra-cluster traffic be confined to a different network than the network used to transfer data in and out of the cluster.

 2.  **Performance**: Intra-cluster traffic may use one or more high bandwidth interconnects like Fiber Channel, Infiniband or 10GbE.

-3.  **Failover/Redundancy**: The nodes may have multiple network adapters connected to a single network to handle network adapter failure.Note that NIC Bonding (also known as NIC Teaming or Link Aggregation) is a related but separate topic.
+3.  **Failover/Redundancy**: The nodes may have multiple network adapters connected to a single network to handle network adapter failure.

+Note that NIC Bonding (also known as NIC Teaming or Link Aggregation) is a related but separate topic.
 The following settings are usually not applicable to a NIC bonding configuration which handles multiplexing and failover transparently while presenting a single 'logical network' to applications.

 Fixing Hadoop Issues In Multihomed Environments
 -----------------------------------------------